Keanu Pinder

 2021/22

-On 19 July 2021, Pinder signed a two-year deal with the Cairns Taipans with the second year being a mutual option.
+On 19 July 2021, Keanu Pinder signed a two-year deal with the Cairns Taipans, with a mutual option for the second year.
+The move to Cairns marked a fresh start for Pinder as he looked to elevate his game in a new environment.

 Cairns underwent a rehaul prior to the 2021/22 season, the first move being Adam Forde replacing head coach Mike Kelly.
 Forde, who had spent the previous season coaching the Sydney Kings, was tasked with finding some new firepower for the Snakes after losing the team’s leading scorer Cam Oliver to the NBA the previous season.